RichardKnop/machinery/README.md

 #### Retry Tasks

 You can set a number of retry attempts before declaring task as failed.
 Fibonacci sequence will be used to space out retry requests over time.
+(See `RetryTimeout` for details.)

 ```go
 // If the task fails, retry it up to 3 times